lilykriopelle/compiler/README.md

 # Java-Lite Compiler
-This is a compiler for a simple object oriented language whose features mirror those of Java.
-It was built by Lily Riopelle and Emma Harrington for CS434 at Williams College (for more information about the course, go [here](http://cs.williams.edu/~freund/cs434/)).
+This is a compiler for a simple object oriented language whose features mirror those of Java, built by Lily Riopelle and Emma Harrington for CS434 at Williams College (for more information about the course, go [here](http://cs.williams.edu/~freund/cs434/)).
 It compiles to x86 assembly.

 ## Type System